gantoreno/iris/README.md

 }
 ```

-To run the project, use CMake:
+To build and run the project, use CMake:

 ```sh
 $ cmake .